KundeK/CS225_Final_Project/README.md

 If testing with custom dataset using command line arguments:

-    Make sure the first command line argument is the airports dataset and the seccond command line argument is the routes dataset.
+    Make sure the first command line argument is the airports dataset and the second command line argument is the routes dataset.